Prepare for your Future! How the ICV helps to take advantage of the opportunities of digitization

 - The ICV systematically opens up to new ideas and seeks to communicate with relevant communities (such as Beyond Budgeting and Agility topics).
 Taboo topics should not exist in times of upheaval and change.

-We do not all know what controller's future looks like.
-Only so much is clear: if we want to spearhead change, we have to take matters into our own hands.
+We all don't know exactly what controllers’ future will look like.
+Only one thing seems clear: if we want to be at the forefront of change, we have to take matters into our own hands.
 Role making is in demand.
-The ICV is ready!
+The ICV is ready for it!